-East Africa region has one of the highest levels of aflatoxin contamination.
+The East Africa region has one of the highest levels of aflatoxin contamination.
 This has undermined animal health and productivity.
 All animals are affected by consumption or exposure to aflatoxin especially through contaminated feeds as evidenced by studies conducted in the region.
-Aflatoxin is a major concern for the livestock sector in particular cattle, pigs and poultry.
+Aflatoxin is a major concern for the livestock sector in particular cattle, chickens and poultry.
 In the case of cattle, the main concern is transfer of aflatoxin to milk.
-In the case of pigs and poultry, the concerns are negative health impact and reduced pro-duction due to chronic exposure, because their feeds contain a high proportion of cereals and oilseeds prone to aflatoxin.
-Human exposure to aflatoxin may result from consumption of plant-derived foods that are contaminated or through animal prod-ucts such as milk, meat and eggs.
-Aflatoxins in milk are of con-cern because milk consumption is often higher among infants and children, who are likely to be more vulnerable.
-With growing human population and the inclination of consump-tion patterns towards animal protein, aflatoxin impacts are likely to worsen as livestock industries intensifies in response to growing demand for meat, milk, fish, and eggs.
-The harmful effects of aflatoxins on animal health and productivity include liver cancer, inborn deformities and malformations, reduced body growth and weight, as well as reduced resistance to some infectious diseases despite vaccination and this may result in deaths.
+In the case of pigs and poultry, the concerns are negative health impact and reduced production due to chronic exposure, because their feeds contain more of cereals and oilseeds prone to aflatoxin.
+Human exposure to Aflatoxin may result from consumption of plant derived foods that are contaminated or through animal products such as milk, meat and eggs.
+Aflatoxins in milk are of concern because milk consumption is often higher among infants and children, who are likely to be more vulnerable.
+With growing human population and the inclination of consumption patterns towards animal protein, Aflatoxin Impacts are likely to worsen as livestock industries intensifies in response to growing demand for meat, milk, fish, and eggs.

+The harmful effects of aflatoxins on animal health and productivity include liver cancer, inborn deformities and malformations, reduced body growth and weight, as well as , reduced resistance to some infectious diseases despite vaccination and this may result in deaths.

 In less severe cases, the effect of aflatoxin consumption and exposure in animals includes vomiting, depression, hemorrhage, and jaundice, general body weakness, lack of appetite, reduced growth and malnutrition and occasional sudden deaths.

 Although the effects of acute aflatoxicosis can be dramatic with high mortality in animals, the impact on production, and thus economics, are even higher due to chronic exposure (Kolosova and Stroka 2011).